389ds/389ds.github.io/docs/389ds/howto/howto-fix-and-reset-time-skew.md

 Why is this necessary?
 ----------------------

-Further reading for those interested in the particulars of CSN tracking or the MultiMaster Replication algorithm:
+Further reading for those interested in the particulars of CSN tracking or the Multisupplier Replication algorithm:

 It all starts with the Leslie Lamport paper: <http://www.stanford.edu/class/cs240/readings/lamport.pdf> "Time, Clocks, and the Ordering of Events in a Distributed System"